jonathanreveille/project3_OC/README.md

 `python -m macgyver`

 ### Licence:
-* Used the licence of jessefreeman, WTFPL
+* Used artwork from jessefreeman, Licence : WTFPL
-* Other game arts from : https://www.opengameart.org, CC0 1.0 Universal (CC0 1.0), public domain dedication
+* Other game arts from : https://www.opengameart.org, CC0 1.0 Universal (CC0 1.0), Public Domain Dedication

 ### Acknowledgement:
 I would like to give special thanks to *Thierry Chappuis* and *Aurélien Massé*